 On two different occasions, I spent time with one of the astronauts who had walked on the moon, Colonel James Irwin, as he spoke at the University of British Columbia and the University of Manitoba on the subject of his experience as an astronaut and his sincere faith in God.
 A friend of mine, Bryan Windle, has an interest in the faith of various astronauts, so I invited him to do a guest post here.
 (Kirk)

 Guest post by Bryan Windle:

 Julie Payette, former astronaut and Canadian Governor General recently created a firestorm when she expressed her incredulity that “we are still debating and still questioning whether life was a divine intervention or whether it was coming out of a natural process let alone, oh my goodness, lo and behold random process.”
 Coming from a well-educated, former astronaut, her opinion added force to the perception that in 2017, science (often confused with scientism) has settled all debate among surrounding the origin of life.

-Her comments, with accompanying eye-roll, were not only an insult to millions of intelligent people of faith, but to many of her former colleagues in the astronaut corps (including her own shuttle pilot for STS-96, Rick Husband) -people who are as well educated and intelligent as she is.
+Her comments, with accompanying eye-roll, were not only offensive to millions of intelligent people of faith, but to many of her former colleagues in the astronaut corps (including her own shuttle pilot for STS-96, Rick Husband) -people who are as well educated and intelligent as she is.
 A significant number of astronauts, past and present, are people of faith who believe there was “divine intervention” involved in creation.

 John Glenn, was the first American to orbit earth and the oldest person to go to space when he did so again at the age of 77 on the Space Shuttle discovery in 1998.
 Of his experience he stated, “To look out at this kind of creation and not believe in God is to me impossible.
 It just strengthens my faith.
 I wish there were words to describe what it’s like.”1